Vine mealybugs (VMB) can cause severe damage in your vineyard in several ways:

 Best Use Guidelines: Young Cryptolaemus larvae prefer to feed on mealybug eggs and younger stages of mealybug.
 When no Vine mealybugs are available, Cryptolaemus will also feed on other species of mealybugs and other soft bodied insects.
 Mealybug Destroyer larvae mimic mealybugs in appearance and odor, which allows them to feast on VMB with little disturbance from protective ants.
 Cryptolaemus reproduce quickly, laying 400 eggs per female.

 Release Timing: First releases should be in early spring as soon as VMB egg masses are observed.
-Mealybug Destroyer beetles should be released at dusk where egg masses are found.
+Mealybug Destroyer beetles should be released at dusk on the day of their arrival, where egg masses are found.

 Release Rates: Range from 500 to 2,000 adults per acredepending on Vine mealybug activity.
+Only 1 to 2 releases per season are typically needed for VMB control.

 Vine Mealybug Parasitoid – Anagyrus vladimiri (formerly pseudococci)